V1r14thu5/adversarial-data-analytics/README.md

 Practical protocols for measuring and mitigating reconstruction risks

 Current Status
 This is a conceptual/framework proposal.
-All metrics and formulas are hypothetical and require empirical validation.
-We welcome:
+All metrics and formulas are hypothetical and require empirical validation, we welcome:

 Collaborators for experimental validation